 How do I Qualify for Reduced Tuition as an Out-of-state Student?

-All U.S. residents can be eligible for tuition reciprocity programs.
-But some are only for students who live in the same region - not the same state.
+Many U.S. students may be eligible for regional tuition reciprocity programs.
+But some are only for students who live in the same region – not the same state.
 Other programs are for specific majors only.

 Here are five things to check to find out if you qualify for an in-state or reduced rate as an out-of-state student.